 Can I add guest Azure AD accounts as users?

-You can add guest Azure AD accounts if you have correctly configured them within Azure AD and enabled the finance and operations apps within your Azure AD.
+You can add guest Azure AD accounts if you've correctly configured them within Azure AD and enabled the finance and operations apps within your Azure AD.

 Why am I no longer able to see the Private AOS machines in one or more of my Tier 2 through Tier 5 sandbox environments?

 The Private AOS VMs were part of your environment configuration as they were needed to secure communication between the AOS and BI machines in the past.
-With recent updates, all communication between AOS and BI machines are secure directly and no longer need the intermediary Private AOS machines.
-Therefore, we are in the process of rolling out removing the Private AOS machines.
-As we are removing the machines in batches, you may notice that only some of your environments have the Private AOS machines removed.
-This change will not impact functionality or security in any way and will be transparent to you.
+With recent updates, all communication between AOS and BI machines is secure directly and no longer need the intermediary Private AOS machines.
+Therefore, we're in the process of rolling out removing the Private AOS machines.
+As we're removing the machines in batches, you may notice that only some of your environments have the Private AOS machines removed.
+This change won't impact functionality or security in any way and will be transparent to you.

 Why am I no longer able to Remote Desktop into one or more of my Tier 1 through Tier 5 Microsoft-managed sandbox environments?

 Microsoft-managed Tier 1 through Tier 5 sandbox environments require Remote Desktop management endpoints to be restricted to specific IP Address sets (safe list).
 Microsoft regularly validates that the environments are sufficiently restricted.
 Microsoft reserves the right to immediately remove any IP Address safe list rules that violate the above guidelines without notice.
 You may not be able to Remote Desktop into your environment for one of these reasons:

 - Your current IP address is not in the safe list.